ktw5691/wilcoxkt-academic-site/content/authors/admin/_index.md

 highlight_name: false
 ---

 Kenneth is a Ph.D. candidate in Quantitative Psychology at the University of Notre Dame.
 His research is currently focused in two streams: integrative data analysis and text mining.
 He is generally interested in Bayesian statistics, multilevel modeling, topic modeling, statistical software development, and their application to advancing research in psychology and education.
 He currently works with Dr. Lijuan (Peggy) Wang in the [Lab for Developmental and Health Methodology](https://ldhrm.nd.edu) researching integrative data analysis methods.
-He collaborates on applied research on comparative cognition in a variety of species with Dr. Caroline DeLong's [Comparative Cognition and Perception Lab](https://www.rit.edu/delonglab/).
+He also is interested in substantive research: with Dr. Caroline DeLong's [Comparative Cognition and Perception Lab](https://www.rit.edu/delonglab/), he contributes to studies in comparative cognition study focused on visual perception and object recognition in a variety of species; with Dr. Brooke Ammerman's [Affect, Suicide, Self-Injury, and Social Triggers Lab](https://assistlab.nd.edu), he contributes to studies of non-suicidal and suicidal thoughts and behaviors; with [Dr. Bradley Gibson](https://psychology.nd.edu/faculty/bradley-s-gibson/)'s Lab, he contributes to studies of visual working memory.